misiektoja/xbox_monitor/docs/configuration.md

 `--doctor` reports which secrets are loaded and which source each one came from, by name and never by value.
 Diagnostic output is redacted, so a report can be pasted into a public bug report.

 The Xbox token cache named by `MS_AUTH_TOKENS_FILE` holds a live refresh token.
-The tool creates it readable only by its owner, and `--doctor` warns when an existing one is readable by other accounts.
+The tool creates it readable only by its owner. `--doctor` warns when an existing one is readable by other accounts.

 As a fallback, secrets can also be stored in the configuration file or the source.